Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Framework Design

-To summarize, in Step \circled{4}, the weight shuffling process ensures that by shuffling the weights, the server is not able to infer information about the client’s local data through model analysis.
-Nevertheless, since weights are shuffled while preserving permutation invariance, the vectors calculated in Step \circled{6} still remain valid.
-This enables the shuffled validation process to effectively identify malicious clients attempting poisoning attacks by clustering them in Step \circled{7}. \rev{In addition, despite the altered order, model aggregation can take place seamlessly as all clients are employing the same shuffling rule.}
+To summarize, in Step \circled{4}, weight shuffling prevents the server (or spy client) from inferring client data by obscuring the model weights while preserving permutation invariance so that the vectors computed in Step \circled{6} remain valid.
+This allows the \textit{shuffled validation} process to detect poisoning attacks by clustering (and separating) malicious clients in Step \circled{7}.
+Moreover, since all clients share a common shuffling rule, model aggregation proceeds seamlessly.